 Dalplex is proud to offer a weekly women's only swim in the pool during the academic year.
-During these swim times, lane swimming will be available, as well as free basic water survival instruction provided by female volunteers with the Dal/Kings Swim Society.
+During these swim times, lane swimming will be available and whenever possible, the deep end will be set up for an Open Swim.

 Cost and restrictions